amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part1.md

 see by trying to move into a (hopefully) non-existing directory:

 ~~~
-$ cd "big trouble"
+$ cd trouble
 ~~~
 Output:
 ~~~
--bash: cd: big trouble: No such file or directory
+-bash: cd: trouble: No such file or directory
 ~~~

 Notice that we surrounded the name by quotation marks.
 The *arguments* given